maraja/regalvoice-assignment/README.md

-# LinqPal Technical Assignment
+# Regal Voice Technical Assignment
-> This project is aimed to develop a frontend, backend, and database suitable for the LinqPal technical assessment as a part of their hiring process.
+> This project is aimed to develop a frontend, backend, and database suitable for the Regal Voice technical assessment as a part of their hiring process.
 Additionally, this code can be used as a boilerplate to start a Node.js/Express.js/React.js web application.

 ## Table of contents
 * [General info](#general-info)